sydrawat01/bobs-burgers/README.md

 ## Pending Features

-- Disable buttons when no ingredients are present in burger builder.
+- Form validation at checkout.
+Disable buttons at checkout when form is not valid.
-- Add auth to app [using redux toolkit].
+- Add spinner at checkout page and then transition to orders page.
-- Display orders for currently logged in user only.
-- Navigation guards to prevent user from reaching unauthorized routes in the app.